HIRO-group/HIRO-group.github.io/_posts/news/2022-10-01-NSF-RoboChemistry.md

 ---
+emoji: "💰"
-title: "💰 $1.8M award to investigate use of robots in organic chemistry laboratories!!"
+title: "$1.8M award to investigate use of robots in organic chemistry laboratories!!"
 tags: [news]
 ---